 After we learned about the culture, we went to the farm.
 Before we got to the chocolate, we had to learn about all the plants.
 We taste cocoa beans (chocolate before it becomes chocolate), which tasted more like mangos than chocolate, coffee beans, and jibber jabber(palms).
 The farm is completely organic so there aren't any chemicals.
 The trees aren't in rows because it's exactly how Juan's great grandparents planted them.
 They have 60 acres of land and Juan said he has no reason to go to the grocery store.

 After we explored the farm and saw the cocoa beans, it was time to go to the factory for lunch!
 Abelina, Juan's wife, made us two different kinds of rice, beans, chocolate chicken, chocolate pork, boiled plantains, tomatoes, cucumbers, roasted jibber jabber (the same ones we had eaten raw at the farm), hot chocolate, and lime juice.
 Everything was delicious!!
 After we ate, Juan and Abelina's son Henry brought us chocolate covered frozen bananas (delicious) and six different flavors of chocolate to try.
 The flavors of chocolate were dark, milk, spicy, ginger, orange, and coconut.
 Once we were done picking at out food/chocolate, Juan said it was time to get to work!
 He brought us all cocoa beans that were still warm from being roasted and we had to crack the shell to get to the bean.
+This was easier said that done.
+Juan could crack them by pinching them, but I could only crack them by twisting them or smashing them like a caveman on the table (Juan found this pretty funny).
+Once we had enough beans, we began to learn the process to turn the beans into chocolate the way that Juan's ancestors used to.
+The beans for put on this stone table tool thing and then we rubbed them with a stone "mano" until the beans were crushed and smooth.

 Once it was completely smooth, we got to taste it.
 I thought it tasted good, but most people thought the 100% cocoa was too bitter.
 In order to make it sweeter, you add cane sugar.
 Cane sugar is also what we added to our hot chocolate to sweeten because that too was 100%.
 We wanted to make it 80% cocoa, so we guesstimated using fractions like Juan's ancestors would've done.
 He split the blob of chocolate with a spatula so that 20% of it was slid to the side and then he had us fill in that 20% with sugar.
 Then we used the Mano again to grind the sugar in with the chocolate.
 We could see the chocolate getting lighter with the added sugar.
 Once it was mixed, we added more sugar using the same process.
 Then we tasted it and he put it into molds and put it into the freezer for us to try later.